mendix/MxPushNotifications/README.md

 ### Step 2 - Create project

-From the "Go to project" menu, click "Create a project" and fill in the project name and project ID for your application.
-Then click Create.
+From the `Go to project` menu, click `Create a project` and fill in the project name and project ID for your application.
+Then click `Create`.

 <img src="assets/images/gcm-step2.png"/>